ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

     * query average execution time and number of calls

-    * CPU % usage by the queries
+    * CPU percentage usage by the queries

-    * memory % usage by the queries
+    * memory percentage usage by the queries

 ## Deployment monitoring and database load monitoring
 {: #troubleshooting_monitoring}

-{{site.data.keyword.databases-for-postgresql}} deployments offer an integration with the [{{site.data.keyword.mon_full_notm}}](docs/cloud-databases?topic=cloud-databases-monitoring) service for monitoring of resource usage on your deployment.
+{{site.data.keyword.databases-for-postgresql}} deployments offer an integration with the [{{site.data.keyword.mon_full_notm}}](/docs/monitoring?topic=monitoring-getting-started) service for monitoring of resource usage on your deployment.
 Use this service to monitor your deployment (disk and memory) and your database load.

 Use {{site.data.keyword.databases-for}} dashboards to set alerts on CPU, memory, and disk IOPS thresholds.
 Many of the available metrics, like disk usage and IOPS, are useful to help you configure [autoscaling](/docs/databases-for-postgresql?topic=databases-for-postgresql-autoscaling&interface=ui) on your deployment.
 Autoscaling is not enabled by default therefore you must configure it manually.